Volunteer in Bali - Ubud

 Volunteers begin the IVHQ Bali - Ubud volunteer program every Monday and can choose to volunteer for periods ranging from 1 week to 12 weeks.
 The first week of your volunteer program will be orientation, after which you will begin your volunteer project.

-Short-term volunteering in Bali - If you wish to experience a taste of volunteering in Bali, you can register for a special one week volunteer program.
+Short-term volunteering in Bali - If you wish to experience a taste of volunteering in Bali, you can register for a special 1-week volunteer program.
 You will spend the first part of your week with the other volunteers on orientation, gaining a cultural insight into Bali.
-This will be followed by two days visiting a volunteer placement to get an idea of what it is like to volunteer.
-Please note, this option is not available for volunteers on the Turtle Conservation and the Construction and Renovation projects, as this projects have a two week minimum duration.
+This will be followed by 2 days of visiting a volunteer placement to get an idea of what it is like to volunteer in Bali.
+Please note that this option is not available for volunteers on the Turtle Conservation and the Construction and Renovation projects, as these projects have a 2-week minimum duration.

 Construction and Renovation